lqjw81/WULE-Net/README.md

 Environmental requirements:
   Python 3.7 or a newer version;
-  Pytorch 1.3.1 0r a newer version
+  Pytorch 1.3.1 or a newer version